99-year-old Prince Philip, Queen Elizabeth's husband, admitted to London hospital

 The palace said the husband of Queen Elizabeth II was admitted to the private King Edward VII Hospital on Tuesday evening.

-During England's current coronavirus lockdown, he has been staying at Windsor Castle, west of London, with the queen.
+During England's current coronavirus lockdown, the duke has been staying at Windsor Castle, west of London, with the queen, who has performed duties such as meetings with dignitaries remotely.

+Lockdown permitting, the royal household is planning celebrations, to mark Philip's 100th birthday on June 10.

+Philip married the then-Princess Elizabeth in 1947 and is the longest-serving royal consort in British history.
+He and the queen have four children, eight grandchildren and nine great-grandchildren.

 99-year-old Prince Philip, Queen Elizabeth's husband, admitted to London hospital